Margaritus of Brindisi: Biography

 The war for the kingdom, however, was not given up.
-Tancred was forced to release Constance the same year; and later Henry sent a second, more powerful navy—mostly Pisan and Genoese—to Naples under the command of Markward von Anweiler.
-The fleet was augmented by fifty galleys from the Lionheart, forced to promise his support as part of the conditions of his release from a German prison.
+Tancred was forced to release Constance the same year, and later Henry sent a second, more powerful navy—mostly Pisan and Genoese—to Naples under the command of Markward von Anweiler.
+The fleet was augmented by fifty galleys from King Richard the Lionheart, who was forced to promise his support as part of the conditions of his release from a German prison.
 It landed in the Neapolitan bay on 25 August 1194; Naples surrendered.
-Next Palermo, where Margaritus defended the citadel, surrendered on November 20.
-Margaritus and many nobles of the old guard, including Nicholas, Archbishop of Salerno, the son of Matthew of Ajello, and Tancred's widow, Sibylla of Acerra, and brief successor, William III, were present at the Christmas coronation.
+Palermo, where Margaritus defended the citadel, surrendered next, on November 20.

+According to Roger of Howden, Henry confirmed Margaritus as admiral and gave him the "duchy of Durazzo" (ducatus de Duraz), by which he probably means Cephalonia, Zakynthos and Ithaca.
+Margaritus and many nobles of the old guard, including Nicholas, Archbishop of Salerno, the son of Matthew of Ajello, Tancred's widow, Sibylla of Acerra, and Tancred's brief successor, William III, were present at the Christmas coronation.
 However, four days later, they were arrested on charges of conspiracy and sent to Germany.
-He was blinded and died there in 1197, while the Chronicle of Roger of Howden reported that the blind Margaritus was killed in Rome by a servant of his in 1200s by when he, while serving Philip II, King of France, had gone to Brindisi where he had gathered a fleet.
+Margaritus was blinded and died there in 1197, though Howden reports that the blind Margaritus was killed in Rome by a servant of his during the 1200s, by which time he had gone to Brindisi where he had gathered a fleet in the service of Philip II, King of France.

 Family

-He married Marina, the illegitimate daughter of Roger II of Sicily.
-Karl Hopf's undocumented conjecture that two daughters of him married respectively Riccardo Orsini, therefore ruler of the county of Cephalonia and Zakynthos, and Leone Vetrano, ruler of Corfu from 1199 until his execution by the Venetians in 1206, has been rejected by modern scholarship.
+He married Marina or Martina, the illegitimate daughter of Roger II of Sicily.
+Karl Hopf's undocumented conjecture that two of Margaritus' daughters married respectively Riccardo Orsini, therefore ruler of the county of Cephalonia and Zakynthos, and Leone Vetrano, ruler of Corfu from 1199 until his execution by the Venetians in 1206, has been rejected by modern scholarship.